eXascaleInfolab/TSM-Bench/README.md

 ## Datasets Building & Loading

-- To download and decompress Dataset 1 (takes ~ 10 mins)
+- Download and decompress Dataset 1 in a csv format (takes ~ 10 mins)

 ```bash
 sh datasets/build.sh d1

 ```

-- To load Dataset 1 into all the systems (takes ~ 2 hours)
+- Load Dataset 1 into all the systems (takes ~ 2 hours)

 ```bash
 sh systems/load_all.sh d1